The Todd-Coxeter Algorithm for Semigroups and Monoids

 In this section we define what we mean by a congruence enumeration for a semigroup or monoid, and establish some further notational conventions.
 Congruence enumeration, as described in this section, will provide the general context for the more explicit algorithms discussed in \cref{section-hlt} and \cref{section-felsch}; this section is based, at least in spirit, on~\cite[Section 5.1]{Sims1994aa} and is also influenced by~\cite{Stephen1987aa, Stephen1990aa}.

-The purpose of a congruence enumeration is to determine, in some sense, the structure of a finitely presented monoid; or more generally, a congruence over such a monoid.
+The purpose of a congruence enumeration is to determine, in some sense, the structure of a finitely presented monoid; or more generally, a congruence on such a monoid.
 For the sake of simplicity, we will assume throughout that $\P = \langle A | R \, \rangle$ is a monoid presentation defining a monoid $M$, where $A$ is some totally ordered finite alphabet, and $R$ is a (possibly empty) finite subset of $A ^ * \times A ^ *$.
 Additionally, we suppose that $S$ is a finite subset of $A ^ * \times A ^ *$.
 We write $R ^ {\#}$ to be the least two-sided congruence on $A ^ *$ containing $R$, and denote by $\rho$ the least right congruence on $A ^ *$ containing $R ^ {\#}$ and $S$.
 In this notation, the monoid $M$ defined by the presentation $\P$ is $A ^ * / R ^ {\#}$.
 If the number of congruence classes of $\rho$ is finite, then the output of a congruence enumeration is a description of the natural right action of $A ^ *$ on the congruence classes of $\rho$.
-In particular, the output: yields the number of such classes, can be used to determine whether or not two words in $A ^ *$ belong to the same class, and provides a homomorphism from $A ^ *$ to the full transformation monoid ${A ^ * / \rho} ^ {A ^ * / \rho}$ on the set of congruence classes of $\rho$.
+In particular, the output yields the number of such classes, can be used to determine whether or not two words in $A ^ *$ belong to the same class, and provides a homomorphism from $A ^ *$ to the full transformation monoid ${(A ^ * / \rho)} ^ {(A ^ * / \rho)}$ on the set of congruence classes of $\rho$.